What are the barriers to effective communication? What causes communication breakdown? And how do we avoid these communication barriers?

 communication skills test that has helped thousands of people to assess their communication style over the years, and be given ways they can improve.
 You could try it, even just for fun.
 It could be very useful!

-As you progress in life, improving your communication skills will lead to better and more productive outcomes in your personal and
+As you move through your life, improving your communication skills will lead to better and more productive outcomes in your personal and

 workplace relationships.